zmoazeni/glowing-nemesis/Script.md

 Calling on the powers of Freddie Mercury and his cyclist haven of a homeland, Lettini's mustache grows richly, as Bicycle Race pours from his lips.

 #6-end.png
 Lettini: "Wow, I thought I'd never make it out of there.
 Oh look, that furry green guy is back.
 Oh, and he's crouching down.
-I think I'll give him a pat on the head to say thanks..
+I think I'll give him a pat on the head to say thanks..."

 #7-wake-up.png

 And then zap!
-He's shocked back to real life
+Lettini's shocked back to real life...

 #Top gun photoshop
-or is it?!?!?
+...or is it?!?!?